xiangyili11/Docs/source/KGGSEE_doc/KGGSEE.rst

 Introduction
 =============

 KGGSEE is a standalone Java tool for knowledge-based analyses of genomic and genetic association summary statistics of complex phenotypes by integrating gene expression and related data.
-It has four major integrative analyses, 1) unconditional gene-based association guided by expression quantitative trait loci(eQTLs), 2) conditional gene-based association guided by selective expression in tissues or cell types, 3) estimation of phenotype-associated tissues or cell-type based on gene expression in single-cell or bulk cells of different tissues, and 4) causal gene inference for complex diseases and/or traits based-on multiple eQTL.
+It has four major integrative analyses, 1) a multi-strategy conditional gene-based association framework, 2) conditional gene-based association guided by selective expression in tissues or cell types, 3) estimation of phenotype-associated tissues or cell-type based on gene expression in single-cell or bulk cells of different tissues, and 4) causal gene inference for complex diseases and/or traits based-on multiple eQTL.
 More integrative analysis functions will be added into this analysis platform in the future.

 .. image:: ./media/kggsee_pipeline.png
     :align: center